linca-tudor/ChatApp/README.md

 - Send pictures on the chat
 - All the user, user data, messages and media files are hosted on Firebase

-NYTimesApp is a lightweight project that represents my first contact with the development process of a mobile app using the React Native Framework
-ChatApp is my second project using the React Native Framework, this time using more complex modules, such as [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat)
+ChatApp is my second project using the React Native Framework, this time using more complex modules, such as [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) and the [Firebase API](https://firebase.google.com/docs/reference/).

-## Tech
+## Frameworks and libraries

 This app uses the following: